SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-distribution-for-opentelemetry-collector/upstream-relation.md

 title: Upstream Relation
 ---

-This document describes what is purpose of this repository, why do we provide another OpenTelemetry Collector distribution, and how look like our versioning and breaking changes policies.
+This document describes the purpose of this repository, why we provide our own OpenTelemetry Collector distribution, and how to navigate our versioning and breaking changes policies.

 ## Purpose of Sumo Logic Distribution for OpenTelemetry Collector